network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-04.md

 With [draft-tgraf-yang-push-observation-time] the YANG Notifications is extended to accomondate network observation timestamping.
 Depending on subscription type, for periodical subscription it is observation-time and for on-change subscriptions it is state-changed-observation-time.
 With network observation and notificatio message timestamping we are able to determine the end to end delay accross messaging system and ensure with observation-time timestamping and anchor-time subscription configuration that the timeseries allign with the timeseries database time bins.

 With [draft-ietf-netmod-yang-versioning-reqs] YANG versioning requirements have been defined and with [draft-ietf-netmod-yang-module-versioning] a YANG versioning handling has been proposed.
-This needs to be carried on to YANG push into the notification header [draft-ietf-netconf-yang-notifications-versioning] and also into the YANG push subscription [RFC8641].
+This needs to be carried on to YANG push into the notification header [draft-tgraf-netconf-yang-notifications-versioning] and also into the YANG push subscription [RFC8641].

 An [Apache Kafka] topic supports multiple subjects.
 Each subject maps to a dedicated schema id in the schema registry [Schema Registry Overview].
 A YANG push receiver IPv4/6 address and L4 port maps 1:1 to an Apache Kafka topic.